Why does the UK tax year start on 6 April and end on 5th April?

 The first change

-In the 16th century Pope Gregory Xiii decided things should change as the Julian calendar had lost nine days since its introduction hundreds of years earlier.
+In the 16th century Pope Gregory Xiii decided things should change as the Julian calendar had lost nine days since its introduction.
 Most of Europe changed to the new, more accurate, Gregorian calendar in 1582.
 However the UK continued with the old calendar until September 1752 by which time the error had increased to 11 days.

 So 4 September 1752 was followed by 15 September and there were riots by people wanting their 11 days back.
 They also saw an income reduction as they weren’t compensated for the loss of income during the shorter than usual month.